 I baked on 150C/300F/Gas Mark 2 for 1 hour and 30 minutes until it was a rich gold colour.

-Once cool, I digged in!
-Wow this cake is full of flavour and deliciously moist and light too.
+Once cool, I dug in!
+Wow this Gingerbread Cake is full of flavour and deliciously moist and light too.
 I enjoyed it with some cream poured on top, but it’s great on it’s own too.
 I was really pleased with how this turned out.
-The cake is best after a week stored in an air tight container, so the flavours can develop.
+The Gingerbread Cake is best after a week stored in an air tight container, so the flavours can develop.
 If you can’t wait that long, like me, the good news is it’s yummy on the day it’s made too.
 This would be a great recipe for a Christmas gift as the cake will keep till after New Year if you make it next week.

 Check out Schwartz’z website for more easy to make and delicious cake recipes!